-a“DISMAL STATE OF HIGHER EDUCATION IN INDIA” by S L Rao
+“DISMAL STATE OF HIGHER EDUCATION IN INDIA” by S L Rao

+EDUCATION WORLD-NOVEMBER 2016

 It is generally accepted that every level of Indian education and research, from primary schools to universities has very few institutions of high quality.
 The demographic dividend that India expects during the next 30 years is predicated on the young age of its population.
 The premise is that their energy and high aspirations will make them productive and accelerate economic growth.

 Yet the country’s youthful work force must become better educated and equipped with new skills.
 Without these inputs, the ‘dividend’ will become a nightmare.
 Dissatisfied youth (either unemployed or in low paid casual work) will become restive and crime will increase.
-India will become a ‘sick’ economy unless investment in education and skills development increases manifold.
+India will become a ‘sick economy unless investment in education and skills development increases manifold.
 In effect this means that, India must invest not merely to increase enrolments but also upgrade education quality by creating trained faculty on a massive scale.

 Restricting this essay to higher education, it’s quite clear the majority of teaching and research is conducted in government owned and controlled institutions, although some higher ed institutions are privately owned and run.
 In the latter, there are those promoted for profit, and others promoted with the social purpose of creating good scholars who can work anywhere worldwide.

 Yet despite the country hosting 37,000 colleges and almost 800 universities, standards and ethics in education (including research) have been declining at all levels.
 There’s an enormous dearth of adequately qualified teachers and researchers.
 There are too many faculty vacancies in engineering, medical and other professional education institutions with even the globally-renowned IITs experiencing a 35 percent shortage.
 Too few teachers are recruited and most have superficial knowledge of their subjects and minimal professional training.
-In addition to this dearth of qualified teachers, teacher absenteeism is rife and often delegate surrogates to teach.
+In addition to this dearth of qualified teachers, teacher absenteeism is rife and teachers often delegate surrogates to teach.
 India’s poorly educated students are unready for jobs required in the industry and services of the future.

-In institutions of higher education abroad Indian scholars have established a good reputation for the quality of teaching, research and publications, and are rewarded handsomely financially and titularly.
-This is not the case in India where there’s no meritocracy in faculty as a result of which research output in most of our universities is mediocre.
+In institutions of higher education abroad Indian scholars have established a good reputation for the quality of teaching, research and publications, and are rewarded handsomely financially and by designations .
+This is not the case in India where there is no meritocracy in faculty based on teaching quality, research and pub;icatiosns.
+As a result research and publications output in most of our universities is mediocre.

 To compound the numerous problems of higher education in India, the administrative and supervisory bodies are rigid, bureaucratic, prescribe ill-researched outdated curricula and prevent innovation.

-The University Grants Commission (UGC) which supervises liberal arts and commerce education and the All India Council for Technical Education (AICTE) which rigidly controls technical and professional education, and the Medical Council of India, have diminished instead of raising teaching-learning and research standards in the country’s colleges and universities.
-Moreover, they have a penchant for creating new institutions by cloning the reputed institutions, hurting the originals.
+The University Grants Commission (UGC) which supervises liberal arts, sciences and commerce education and the All India Council for Technical Education (AICTE) which rigidly controls technical and professional education, and the Medical Council of India, have diminished instead of raising -learning and research standards in the country’s colleges and universities.
+Moreover, they have a penchant for creating new institutions by cloning the reputed institutions, hurting the image of the originals.
 An IIM, IIT or AIIMS in each state is a noble dream.
 But great reputations take many years to build.
-They cannot be decreed without academic leadership, large-scale faculty recruitment and detailed infrastructure development.
+They cannot be decreed without academic leadership, large-scale faculty training and recruitment and detailed infrastructure development.